Jrue Holiday: First All-Defensive selection and Teammate of the Year Award (2017–2020)

-Milwaukee Bucks (2020–present)
+Milwaukee Bucks (2020–2023)

-2020–21 season: Championship and NBA Sportsmanship Award
+2020–21 season: Sportsmanship Award and First NBA championship

-On November 24, 2020, Holiday was traded to the Milwaukee Bucks in a four-team trade, involving the Denver Nuggets and Oklahoma City Thunder, in which the Pelicans acquired Eric Bledsoe, Steven Adams and draft compensation.
-On March 4, 2021, Holiday scored 15 points in 23 minutes, and hit a game-winning 11 foot jump shot in a game against the Memphis Grizzlies.
-On April 3, Holiday scored a season-high 33 points on 14-of-23 shooting with seven rebounds and 11 assists in a win over the Kings.
-The following day, he agreed to a four-year contract extension with the Bucks, worth up to $160 million.
-Holiday had an option for the 2021–22 season worth $26 million.
-On his way to an NBA First Team All Defense selection, Holiday averaged a team-high 1.63 steals per game for the Bucks, which was fifth-best in the league.
-He also made multiple steals in 32 games, which was the second-most of any player in the league over the season.
+On November 24, 2020, Holiday was traded to the Milwaukee Bucks in a four-team trade, involving the Denver Nuggets and Oklahoma City Thunder, in which the Pelicans acquired Eric Bledsoe, Steven Adams, and draft compensation.

-On May 24, 2021, Holiday recorded a postseason career-high 15 assists, alongside 11 points and 7 rebounds, in a 132–98 Game 2 win against the Miami Heat in their first round playoff series.
-The Bucks eventually won the series 4–0.
+On March 4, 2021, Holiday scored 15 points in 23 minutes and hit a game-winning 11-foot jump shot in a narrow 112–111 victory over the Memphis Grizzlies.
+On April 3, he scored a season-high 33 points on 14-of-23 shooting with seven rebounds and 11 assists in a narrow 129–128 victory over the Kings.
+The following day, Holiday agreed to a four-year contract extension with the Bucks, worth up to $160 million.
+He had an option for the 2021–22 season worth $26 million.
+On his way to an NBA First Team All Defense selection, Holiday averaged a team-high 1.63 steals per game for the Bucks, which was fifth best in the league.
+He also made multiple steals in 32 games, which was the second most of any player in the league over the season.

-In Game 6 of the Conference Finals against the Atlanta Hawks, Holiday dropped 27 points, nine rebounds, and nine assists in a 118–107 win, leading the Bucks to the NBA Finals for the first time since 1974.
-In Game 5 of the NBA Finals against the Phoenix Suns, Holiday put up 27 points, 4 rebounds, 13 assists, and recorded a critical steal from Devin Booker, which led to an alley oop to Giannis Antetokounmpo with less than 20 seconds left in the fourth quarter to help the Bucks win 123–119.
-In Game 6, Holiday recorded 12 points, 9 rebounds and 11 assists, to help Milwaukee to a 105–98 victory, closing out the Suns 4–2, securing the 2021 NBA title for the Bucks and awarding Holiday his first championship.
+On May 24, 2021, Holiday recorded a postseason career-high 15 assists, alongside 11 points and seven rebounds, in a 132–98 Game 2 victory over the Miami Heat in their first-round playoff series.
+The Bucks eventually won the series in a four-game sweep.
+In Game 6 of the Eastern Conference Finals against the Atlanta Hawks, Holiday recorded 27 points, nine rebounds and nine assists in a 118–107 victory, leading the Bucks to the 2021 NBA Finals for the first time since 1974.
+In Game 5 of the NBA Finals against the Phoenix Suns, Holiday put up 27 points, four rebounds, and 13 assists, and recorded a critical steal from Devin Booker, which led to an alley-oop to Giannis Antetokounmpo with less than 20 seconds left in the fourth quarter to help the Bucks win 123–119.
+In Game 6, Holiday recorded a near triple-double with 12 points, nine rebounds, and 11 assists to help Milwaukee to a 105–98 victory, closing out the Suns 4–2, securing the 2021 NBA title for the Bucks and awarding Holiday his first championship.